 ATM cards offer a quick and simple option when you need access to cash or to pay for purchases.
 It’s important to remember that each bank has its own limits for ATM withdrawal and debit purchases.
-Here’s a quick overview of ATM withdrawal and debit purchase limits that can help you in 2020.
+Here’s a quick overview of ATM withdrawal and debit purchase limits that can help you.

 Average Daily ATM Withdrawal and Debt Purchase Limits by Bank